FC Bayern Munich: Coaches since 1963

 Bayern has had 20 coaches since its promotion to the Bundesliga in 1965.
 Udo Lattek, Giovanni Trapattoni and Ottmar Hitzfeld served two terms as head coach.
 Franz Beckenbauer served one term as head coach and one as caretaker, while Jupp Heynckes had four separate spells as coach, including one as caretaker.
-Lattek was the club's most successful coach, having won six Bundesliga titles, two DFB Cups and the European Cup; following closely is Ottmar Hitzfeld, who won five Bundesliga titles, two DFB Cups and the Champions League.
+Hitzfeld was club's most successful coach, having won five Bundesliga titles, two DFB Cups and the Champions League.
+Lattek is followed closely, winning six Bundesliga titles, two DFB Cups and the European Cup.
 The club's least successful coach was Søren Lerby, who won less than a third of his matches in charge and presided over the club's near-relegation in the 1991–92 campaign.